EWouters/IL2217-HT18-1-Digital-Design-with-HDL---Lab/README.md

 ## Lab 2

 This laboration deals with Sequential Logic and the VHDL modelling of databuses.
 This introduces Modelling of Flip-flops and registers, and the issue of drivers for digital buses.
 Two new VHDL constructs: PACKAGE and RESOLUTION FUNCTION are introduced.

+## Lab 3

+This laboration deals with VHDL modelling of Finite State Machines (FSMs).